nickth3man/mymiamidoctor/memory-bank/activeContext.md

   - app/patient-portal/page.tsx: Removed pageMetadata export while keeping "use client" directive

 ## Next Steps
-1. Test the CMS functionality
+1. Rewrite the README file
-2. Create documentation for content editors
+2. The user has decided to stop rewriting the commit messages
-3. Set up user accounts in Netlify Identity
+3. Test the CMS functionality
-4. Provide training for content editors
+4. Create documentation for content editors